 Skip to content

-Have you just wondered whether animals feel emotions such as pain or fear and whether animals can be emotional?
+Do you wonder whether animals feel emotions such as pain or fear and whether they can be fundamentally emotional?
 Very good!
-Then you are probably also a person who questions things and shows feelings yourself.
+Then you are probably also a person who questions things and shows feelings.
 And of course the answer is YES!
-But it's just particularly important to me that none of us see animals as things.
-Whether in a stable, on the street, in the wild, as your own pet or as meat on your own plate.

 Do dogs and other animals have feelings and emotions?